excellaco/tcp-glue/README.md

 # End-to-End Deployment Process
 Follow the below steps to deploy an environment into a clean account.

-1. Clone TCP-GLUE and cd tcp-glue
+1. Clone and cd into excellaco/tcp-glue
 1. Update the `.repos` file with the following:
      ```
      account='https://github.com/excellaco/'